Excision-Mail/excision-mail.bsd.ac/content/backups/_index.md

 author = ["Aisha Tammy"]
 lastmod = 2020-06-16T15:48:50-04:00
 draft = false
-weight = 1015
+weight = 1003
 +++

 ## Important non-replaceable files {#ifiles}

-These files are generated over time when using Excision and cannot be restored by the ansible scripts
+These files are generated over time when using Excision and cannot be restored by the ansible scripts:

 ```sh
 # excision config files folder